 RSU Institute of the History of Medicine Participates in Project on Politicised Medicine

-In July 2020, the Institute of the History of Medicine of Rīga Stradiņš University (RSU) launched a project from the Baltic-German University Liaison Office in cooperation with Ulm University (Germany), the University of Tartu (Estonia) and Vilnius University (Lithuania).
+In July 2020, the Institute of the History of Medicine of Rīga Stradiņš University (RSU) launched a Baltic-German University Liaison Office project in cooperation with Ulm University (Germany), the University of Tartu (Estonia) and Vilnius University (Lithuania).
 The project, Politicised Medicine, has the aim to host a series of online lectures and discussions about the impact of East European dictatorships have had on medicine in various countries.

 The lectures will analyse various Eastern European dictatorships from a comparative perspective: the USSR (highlighting the Latvian, Estonian and Lithuanian SSRs), the Polish People's Republic and the German Democratic Republic.
 Taking a comparative approach enables a description of similarities and differences in order to present reliable conclusions about a medical practice politicised by Eastern European dictatorships.